 The principal, as Incident Commander, in responding to a serious/major school-related emergency or crisis, would activate the Classroom Emergency Flipchart and School Emergency Response Team (SERT) to assist in managing and resolving the incident.
 A critical responsibility performed by the SERT team member, such as the school nurse, is to assess and monitor the physical and mental/emotional needs of students and staff and inform the Incident Commander of noted observations and concerns.
 The Incident Commander would also initiate initial recovery measures to address the identified concerns and convey this information to the CSO Executive Support Team.
-Depending on the incident and resulting degree of emotional and psychological impact to students and staff, the Incident Commander can request the services of the Crisis Intervention Team to develop and implement both a short and long-term recovery plan.
+Depending on the incident Commander can request the services of the Crisis Intervention Team to develop and implement both a short and long-term recovery plan.
 CSO Executive Support Team members would actively be involved in coordinating needed resources and services to be provided to the impacted school(s).
 The CSO Executive Support Team Public Information Official would coordinate media-related aspects of the incident to include appropriate parent notification and preparation of school correspondence.